P/E RATIO: [PASS]

 This strategy looks at the rate which earnings grow and evaluates this rate of growth from different angles.
 The 4 tests immediately following are detailed below.

-If the growth rate of the prior three quarter's earnings, 0.94%, (versus the same three quarters a year earlier) is less than the growth rate of the current quarter earnings, 8.97%, (versus the same quarter one year ago) then the stock passes.
+If the growth rate of the prior three quarter's earnings, 10.33%, (versus the same three quarters a year earlier) is greater than the growth rate of the current quarter earnings, -7.50%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
+The growth rate over this period for CMA is -7.5%, and it would therefore fail this test.

 EPS GROWTH FOR CURRENT QUARTER MUST BE GREATER THAN THE HISTORICAL GROWTH RATE: [FAIL]

 Companies must show persistent yearly earnings growth.
 To fulfill this requirement a company's earnings must increase each year for a five year period.
-CMA, whose annual EPS growth before extraordinary items for the previous 5 years (from the earliest to the most recent fiscal year) were -$0.80, $0.79, $2.09, $2.68, and $2.85, fails this test.
+CMA, whose annual EPS growth before extraordinary items for the previous 5 years (from the earliest to the most recent fiscal year) were $0.79, $2.09, $2.68, $2.85 and $3.17, passes this test.

 LONG-TERM EPS GROWTH: [PASS]